davidetacchini/pygicord/README.md

     await paginator.start(ctx)
 ```

-You can find more examples in the examples folder.
+You can find more exhaustive examples in the examples folder.